5 Glossier Black Friday Sale Deals Worth Taking A Thanksgiving Break To Score

-Super Sale Alert: Get 20% off sitewide during the Glossier Black Friday sale!
-No promo code required.
+Super Sale Alert: Get 20% off sitewide during Glossier's Black Friday sale!
+No promo code necessary.

-As the big day inches closer – ahem, that would be Black Friday — we've been hard at work reporting on the need-to-know sales that are actually worth whipping out your credit card for.
-One event that delivers year after year is the Glossier Black Friday sale — also known as the only time a year where the entire rose-tinted site is 20% off.
-Everything from the beloved beauty brand's cult-favorite brow gel to its just-dropped holiday sets is eligible for this big-deal discount.
+As the big day inches closer – ahem, that would be Black Friday — we've been hard at work reporting on the need-to-know sales beauty and fashion to home essentials that are actually worth whipping out your credit card for.
+One event that delivers every year is the Glossier Black Friday sale — also known as the only time a year where the entire site is 20% off.
+Everything from the brand's cult-favourite brow gel to its hot new holiday sets are eligible for this big-deal discount.
 Here's the fine print: From 7 a.m.
 (EST) on Thursday, November 25 through 11:59 p.m.
-(PST) on Monday, November 29, the entire Glossier site will be on sale for Black Friday sale at 20% off — no code needed.
-Bundles and sets are all fair game but gift cards are excluded from the promotion.
-To stretch (concealer) the Cyber Week savings even further, Glossier also just unveiled five brand-spanking-new, limited-edition, Black-Friday-Weekend-only specials that combine the brand's most popular products at a value of the à la carte price.
-Below, find the exclusive Glossier Black Friday sale sets worth excusing yourself from the Thanksgiving table to score.
+(PST) on Monday, Nov.
+29, the entire Glossier site is on sale for Black Friday sale.
+That's 20% off — no code needed.
+Gift cards are excluded from the promotion.

-As the big day inches closer – ahem, that would be Black Friday — we've been hard at work reporting on the need-to-know sales that are actually worth whipping out your credit card for.
-One event that delivers year after year is the Glossier Black Friday sale — also known as the only time a year where the entire rose-tinted site is 20% off.
-Everything from the beloved beauty brand's cult-favorite brow gel to its just-dropped holiday sets is eligible for this big-deal discount.
+As the big day inches closer – ahem, that would be Black Friday — we've been hard at work reporting on the need-to-know sales beauty and fashion to home essentials that are actually worth whipping out your credit card for.
+One event that delivers every year is the Glossier Black Friday sale — also known as the only time a year where the entire site is 20% off.
+Everything from the brand's cult-favourite brow gel to its hot new holiday sets are eligible for this big-deal discount.
 Here's the fine print: From 7 a.m.
 (EST) on Thursday, November 25 through 11:59 p.m.
-(PST) on Monday, November 29, the entire Glossier site will be on sale for Black Friday sale at 20% off — no code needed.
-Bundles and sets are all fair game but gift cards are excluded from the promotion.
-To stretch (concealer) the Cyber Week savings even further, Glossier also just unveiled five brand-spanking-new, limited-edition, Black-Friday-Weekend-only specials that combine the brand's most popular products at a value of the à la carte price.
-Below, find the exclusive Glossier Black Friday sale sets worth excusing yourself from the Thanksgiving table to score.
+(PST) on Monday, Nov.
+29, the entire Glossier site is on sale for Black Friday sale.
+That's 20% off — no code needed.
+Gift cards are excluded from the promotion.

 Advertisement